BhaskaraGowtam/Project-0/README.md

 # ORKUT
 # Project Description

-Our Orkut is a console based social media application which enables the users to create their profile and let them surf on.
-Users of this app can maintain good communication through the _chat
+Our Orkut is a console based user-friendly social media application which enable you to create your profile then.
+Through this app you can maintain good communication through the _chat_.
+You can easily search the one you want and can start a chat.Woooo that's alot.
+And we're looking forward to develop even more awesome features.

-Technologies Used
+# Technologies Used
-Tech 1 - version 1.0
-Tech 2 - version 2.0
-Tech 3 - version 3.0
-Features
-List of features ready and TODOs for future development
+ Java 1.8
+ JDBC
+ SQL
+#  features

 Awesome feature 1
 Awesome feature 2